 While the Land of Giants section of the Missouri River is known for its impressive trout, it’s important to note that the river has a variety of fish.
 Mountain whitefish, Kokanee Salmon, Northern Pike, Perch and Walleye.
 In fact, the state record Walleye was caught in Holter Lake not far from the marina.
 Anglers looking for a unique fishing experience will not be disappointed with what this fishery has to offer.

-In addition to fly fishing, the Land of Giants is also known for its abundant wildlife.
+In addition to fly fishing, the Land of Giants area is also known for its abundant Montana wildlife.
 It’s not uncommon to see bald eagles, osprey, beavers, otters, and other wildlife along the river.
-The area is also home to several species of big game, including bears, deer, goats and bighorn sheep.
+The area is also home to several species of big game, including bears, deer, goats, and bighorn sheep.
 The Land of Giants section of the Missouri River is a must-visit destination.
-Breathtaking scenery, crystal-clear waters, and massive trout, this stretch of river is truly a fly-fishing paradise.
-Our US coast Guard captains have an intimate knowledge of this fishery, ensuring a safe and memorable experience.
+With breathtaking scenery, crystal-clear waters, and massive trout, this stretch of river is truly a fly-fishing paradise.
+Our U.S. Coast Guard captains have an intimate knowledge of this fishery, ensuring a safe and memorable experience.